tayganr/purviewlab/modules/module10.md

 [< Previous Module](../modules/module09.md) - **[Home](../README.md)** - [Next Module >](../modules/module11.md)

+## :loudspeaker: Introduction

+While Purview Studio is the default interface for Azure Purview, the underlying platform can be accessed via a set of APIs.
+This opens up the possibility of a variety of scenarios including:

+  * Working with Azure Purview assets programmatically (e.g. bulk create/read/update/delete).
+  * Adding support for other data sources beyond those supported out of the box.
+  * Extending the lineage functionality to other ETL processes.
+  * Embedding Azure Purview asset data within custom user experiences.
+  * Triggering Azure Purview scans to run off the back of a custom event.

+The primary focus of this module is the **catalog** which is based on the open-source [Apache Atlas](https://atlas.apache.org/) project.
+Read below for more details on Apache Atlas and how it relates to Azure Purview.

 ## :thinking: Prerequisites

 * An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.